KxSystems/docs/docs/basics/internal.md

 ```

 `z` indicates unlock/lock.
 To reload using a new key, unlock using current key and then proceed with the new key.
-If load is attempted whilst locked, it throws `'DARE key locked`.
+If load is attempted while locked, it throws `'DARE key locked`.

 ## `-38!x` (socket table)